d-wiltshire/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview

+The goal of this exercise was to use R to identify statistical insights regarding the development of a fictional automobile prototype, the "MechaCar".
+R was used to:

+* Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+* Run t-tests to determine if the manufacturing lots are statistically different from the mean population

+In addition, a statistical study was proposed to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Linear Regression to Predict MPG

 write a short summary using a screenshot of the output from the linear regression, and address the following questions: